merlinlikethewizard/Mastermine/README.md

 Also, here are steps for a quick install via pastebin:

 1. Place your advanced computer next to a disk drive with a blank disk in.
-2. Run `pastebin get xCZvrvHf mastermine.lua`
+2. Run `pastebin get CtcSGkpc mastermine.lua`
 3. Run `mastermine disk`
 4. Run `disk/hub.lua`